MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/time-travel-debugging-release-notes.md

 TTD now implements and publishes publicly an API to control the recorder from within the live recorded process.
 Documentation and a sample can be found in [GitHub](https://github.com/microsoft/WinDbg-Samples/tree/HEAD/TTD).

 TTD can now inject itself with recording turned off using the new `-recordMode` switch.
 By default TTD uses `-recordMode Automatic` which causes all threads to be recorded.
-If `-recordMode Manual` is specified then TTD injects into the target process but does not record anything until told to do so through an API call.
+If `-recordMode Manual` is specified then TTD injects into the target process but doesn't record anything until told to do so through an API call.

 Recording can now be restricted to a specific set of modules using the `-module` switch.
 In some scenarios this can result in substantially faster recording and smaller trace files.
 More than one `-module` switch may be specified.